SpiderNitt/statik/README.md

  ```

 An IPFS-based version control system with static file hosting features.
-Basic functions like repo initiation, staging, committing, and logging have been implemented. (**Under active development**)
+Basic functions like repo initiation, staging, committing, branching, and logging have been implemented. (**Under active development**)

 ## Why Statik?